Kapanion/processing-double-trouble/README.md

 - [x] Wining & losing the game.
 - [x] Player scores.
 - [ ] Limit the number of bullets.
+- [ ] Bullet should not destroy the shooter for a short amount of time after being fired.

 ## Bugs
 - [x] Optimize checking for collisions with the maze.